dotslashCosmic/DotSlashVerify/README.md

-Use hash.py to generate a hash certificate

-Use hash_check.py to check if a file matches the certificate
+Use hash.py to generate a hash certificate, also can check if a file matches the certificate